telerik/kendo-ui-core/docs/controls/charts/troubleshoot/performance-tips.md

 ---
-title: Tips and Tricks
+title: Performance Issues
-page_title: Tips and Tricks | Kendo UI Styles and Appearance
+page_title: Performance Issues | Kendo UI Charts
 description: "Learn the tips and tricks for improving the performance of the Kendo UI widgets rendering data visualization."
 previous_url: /dataviz/performance-tips
 slug: tipsandtricks_kendouistyling
-position: 5
+position: 2
 ---

-# Tips and Tricks
+# Performance Issues

-Below are some tips and tricks for improving the behavior of [Kendo UI Gauges, Charts, Barcodes, Diagrams, and Maps](http://demos.telerik.com/kendo-ui/).
+This page provides tips and tricks on how to handle and improve the performance of the [Kendo UI Gauges, Charts, Barcodes, Diagrams, and Maps](http://demos.telerik.com/kendo-ui/).

-## Performance Tips
+## Tips and Tricks

 ### Use Canvas Rendering

 Switching to Canvas rendering improves the performance of the widgets, especially on mobile devices.
-It facilitates the visualization of data by its fast update of graphs and that do not need animations and interactivity.
+It facilitates the visualization of data by its fast update of graphs that do not need animations and interactivity.

 The example below demonstrates how to configure Canvas rendering.